kumeS/deepRstudio/README.md

 With just a few steps, content can be translated between supported languages, promoting better collaboration and expanding the global reach of work.

+The functionality of this package works only on RStudio using rstudioapi.

 ## Installation of the deepRstudio package

 ### 1. Start R / RStudio console.